 Objective: Provide a basic introduction to dynamic system modeling and simulation with the equations of motion.
-Create a MATLAB or Python script to simulate and display the results.
+Create a MATLAB (ode23, ode15s, etc) or Python (ODEINT) script to simulate and display the results.
+Simulate with APM MATLAB or APM Python as well.
+Compare the sequential (ODE integrators in MATLAB / Python) versus the simultaneous method (APMonitor).
+Observe how the number of time points in APMonitor affects the solution accuracy.
 Estimated Time: 1 hour

 Predict the position and velocity of a skydiver in two dimensions (horizontal and vertical) from the time of the initial jump through the first 90 seconds.
 At 60 seconds after the jump, the skydiver pulls the chute and the drag coefficient increases to slow the decent.
 The airplane is flying at a constant altitude of 5000 meters and 50 m/s when the skydiver jumps.
 The drag coefficient is 0.2 N-s2/m2 while free-falling and 10 N-s2/m2 with the parachute open.
 The gravitational constant is 9.8 m/s2 and the mass is 80 kg for the skydiver and chute.

 m = 80 # kg, mass of skydiver and pack

 c = 0.2 # N-s^2/m^2, drag coefficient, chute closed

 c = 10.0 # N-s^2/m^2, drag coefficient, chute open

 y = z # meters, vertical position / elevation

 vx = z # m/s, skydiver horizontal velocity = airplane velocity

 vy = z # m/s, skydiver vertical velocity